-Shocking celebrity filler disasters – what can aesthetic clinicians learn?
+Shocking celebrity filler disasters – clinical learnings

 Oops, they did it again!
 This week everyone is talking about Zac Efron and just what has the 33-year-old Hollywood actor had done to his face which has sparked rumours and speculation all over the media, including social platforms.